-Fiscal year 2008 public health and human services expenditures were \$24.3 billion and are projected to be \$26.2 billion for fiscal year 2009.
-For fiscal year 2010, \$26.7 billion is proposed for these purposes.
-With regard to fiscal year 2009 expenditures, \$9.6 billion will be funded from the General Fund, while \$9.4 billion is estimated to be provided from the General Fund for fiscal year 2010.
-The state fund amounts reflect the impact of an expected enhanced federal match of \$1.1 billion in fiscal year 2009 and \$1.9 billion in fiscal year 2010.
-Federal funds are expected to increase by \$1.1 billion, and augmentations are expected to decrease by \$189.7 million for fiscal year 2010.
+Fiscal year 2009 public health and human services expenditures were \$26.5 billion and are projected to be \$26.9 billion for fiscal year 2010.
+With regard to fiscal year 2009 expenditures, \$9.9 billion was funded from the General Fund, while \$9.1 billion is estimated to be provided from the General Fund for fiscal year 2010.
+The state fund amounts reflect the impact of an expected enhanced federal match of \$1.2 billion in fiscal year 2009 and \$1.7 billion in fiscal year 2010.
+Federal funds are expected to increase by \$903.4 million, and augmentations are expected to increase by \$313 million for fiscal year 2010.
 Public health and human service programs are the largest single component of combined state and federal spending in the Commonwealth's operating budget.
 The overall budget increase reflects the impact of caseload increases as well as higher costs to provide support for former welfare clients obtaining work, federal mandates, litigation and continued support of county operated programs for child welfare, mental health and mental retardation.

-The proposed fiscal year 2010 budget includes \$406.3 million of receipts from the Tobacco Settlement Fund that will be expended for health care.
+The fiscal year 2010 budget includes \$423.6 million of receipts from the Tobacco Settlement Fund that will be expended for health care.
 Federal funds matching the additional state Tobacco MSA funds are included in the increase noted above.
 In addition, under the terms of the 1998 settlement that created the Tobacco Settlement Fund, payments by the tobacco companies may, in certain circumstances be reduced, reflecting decline in cigarette sales, and such payments also may be limited, delayed or terminated as a result of bankruptcy or insolvency of tobacco companies or legal challenges to the settlement or to amounts due thereunder.
-Since fiscal year 2007, receipts from the Tobacco MSA have been reduced as certain tobacco companies decided to withhold or to place into escrow approximately \$2 billion in payments to the various states and localities under provisions of the Tobacco MSA.
-The Commonwealth's share of withheld Tobacco MSA funds totals over \$123.2 million.
-The Commonwealth has filed suit to recover the funding withheld by tobacco companies.
-For fiscal year 2009, receipts from the April 2008 payment were reduced by \$32.8 million and for fiscal year 2010, estimated receipts from the April 2009 payment are reduced by \$27.8 million.
+Since fiscal year 2007, receipts from the Tobacco MSA have been reduced as certain tobacco companies decided to withhold or to place into escrow approximately \$1.9 billion in payments to the various states and localities under provisions of the Tobacco MSA.
+The Commonwealth's share of withheld Tobacco MSA funds totals over \$122.4 million.
+The Commonwealth has filed suit to recover the disputed payment funding withheld by tobacco companies.
+For fiscal year 2009, receipts from the April 2008 payment were reduced by \$32.8 million.
+In February 2009, the Commonwealth received \$31.1 million of funds released from the Disputed Payments Account as part of the litigation process, For fiscal year 2010 receipts from the April 2009 payment were reduced by \$30 million.

 Programs providing temporary financial assistance and medical assistance comprise the largest portion of public health and human services expenditures.
-General Fund expenditures for these assistance programs by the Commonwealth amounted to \$5.78 billion in fiscal year 2008, while \$5.31 billion is budgeted from the General Fund for fiscal year 2009 and \$4.91 billion is proposed for fiscal year 2010.
-A nursing home assessment fee provided a General Fund offset of \$175.1 million in fiscal year 2008 and is expected to provide \$181.7 million offset in fiscal year 2009.
-In fiscal year 2010, the nursing home assessment offset is projected to be \$156.3 million.
-In addition, a managed care organization assessment provided a General Fund offset of \$197.3 million in fiscal year 2008 and is expected to provide a \$203.5 million offset in fiscal year 2009.
-The managed care organization offset is projected to provide \$261.2 million in General Fund offsets in fiscal year 2010.
-Approximately 35 percent of the total cost of assistance to the economically needy is supported by Commonwealth funds appropriated from the General Fund.
+General Fund expenditures for these assistance programs by the Commonwealth amounted to \$5.87 billion in fiscal year 2009, while \$4.96 billion is budgeted from the General Fund for fiscal year 2010.
+A nursing home assessment fee provided a General Fund offset of \$211.9 million in fiscal year 2009 and is budgeted to provide a \$204.3 million offset in fiscal year 2010.
+In addition, a managed care organization assessment provided a General Fund offset of \$233.9 million in fiscal year 2009 and is expected to provide a \$379 million offset in fiscal year 2010.
+Approximately 34 percent of the total cost of assistance to the economically needy is supported by Commonwealth funds appropriated from the General Fund.
 The balance is provided from reimbursements by the federal government and through various program collection activities conducted by the Commonwealth.